exetico/volumio-plugins/plugins/music_service/podstream/README.md

 **IMPORTANT: This plugin isn't ready for regular use, if you expect it to auto-update the playlists.**

 **But you are welcome to give it a try, if you're willing to trigger the job yourself.
 It's pretty easy.
-There is tree options.
+There is three options.
 (1) Just restart Volumio - (2) Disable and enable the plugin - (3) Press the save-button in options.**

 **If you have any improvements to the project, please let me know.** !!